channeloronico/READ-ME/README.md

 ## ₊˚⊹♡ Coding enthusiast: ₊˚⊹♡

 As someone who enjoys the intricacies of coding, I find joy in crafting solutions and unraveling complex problems through lines of code.
-Whether it's Python, SQL, or JavaScript, I'm always eager to explore new languages and tools to enhance my analytical capabilities.
+Whether it's Python, SQL, JavaScript, or any other language, I'm always eager to explore new languages and tools to enhance my analytical capabilities.

 <div align="center">
     <img src="https://media.tenor.com/7J2uWf56KB0AAAAj/hello-kitty-kawaii.gif" height="120px" />